rgeilings/raspiBlog/README.md

 Project to create AI-generated blogPosts for a Wordpress site running in Docker containers on a Raspberry Pi.
 More than 95% of the code used for this project is "written" by AI.

-The docker-compose.yaml creates 3 Docker containers:
+The docker-compose.yaml creates 4 Docker containers:

 1. raspiblog_wordpress_1 to run the Wordpress website
 2. raspiblog_db_1 to run the Wordpress database
 3. raspiblog_python_1 to run the python scripts for generating blogPosts
+4. raspiblog_pg_1 to run the postgreSQL database for storing raspiBlog articles and stats

 After building and running the containers, the installation/configuration for the Wordpress site must be done manually via browser.
 For my personal website [renegeilings.nl](https://renegeilings.nl), I use Thema Janey from [www.themeinprogress.com](https://www.themeinprogress.com/)